Meet Your Photographer!

 5. I don't have newborn photos of my own kids.
 Yep that's right.
 I just didn't appreciate the amount of work, training and time that goes into newborn photography.
 I thought I could do it myself with my snazzy new rebel I got from BJ's.
 Well, okay...let me rephrase this...I do have newborn photos of my own kids.
 And they are terrible.
 I seriously cringe when I look at them.
 I don't want anyone else to make that mistake.
 The funniest part of all of it is that there is over 5 years between my first and my last child and I didn't learn my lesson.
 Cause as we all know time just vanishes after kids are born and trying to learn a new skill takes lots of that...time!
 GOOD Newborn photos are a treasure to have.
 A gorgeous picture of mom adoring her first born weeks after meeting for the first time is a treasure to have.
 Seriously, get professional newborn pictures!

 6. I LOVE learning about photography.
 I'm constantly taking workshops and researching to reinforce what I already know and to learn new techniques.
 I'm a member of the Professional Photographers of America who is a wealth of information on the business, technical and artistic side of photography.
 I am a member of online forums where fellow photographers will help each other grow.
-I sign up for at least 2 -3 workshops per year to reinforce and grow in my professional training.
+I sign up for workshops every year to reinforce and grow in my professional training.

 7. In a newborn session safety is my number one priority.
 Always.
 While much of the training I do is about growing as an artist, safety is always stressed and always comes first.
-Every pose you see of a baby seemingly balancing or in a small prop, there is always a 'spotter' near by, many times with a hand still on the baby, which is then removed in Photoshop.
+While I have moved away from overly posed images of newborns, I did once primarily do that and the safety training I acquired during that time helps me be more confident around newborns during our lifestyle sessions.

 8. When it comes to photography, I am a perfectionist.
-Expect me to spend hours on your session behind the scenes, from planning your session - either picking out the perfect location or designing sets for the studio - to hand editing your images, I will make sure that everything gets my full attention.
+Expect me to spend hours on your session behind the scenes, from planning your session - either picking out the perfect location, helping with wardrobe, to hand editing your images, I will make sure that everything gets my full attention.

 9. While I do take great care of my clients from beginning to end...I'm not so good at finishing personal projects.